How will the government's Autumn Statement 2022 impact separating couples?

 5. Increase in inflation

 Perhaps the greatest impact you will see is the increase in inflation.
-With inflation now sitting at around 11.1%, whether you are paying or receiving child maintenance or spousal maintenance you may need support to agree to, or renegotiate your agreement.
+With inflation now sitting at around 11.1%, whether you're paying or receiving child maintenance or spousal maintenance you may need support to agree to, or renegotiate your agreement.
 Whilst costs are increasing, putting the receiving parent under tremendous pressure, it's also true that salaries are not increasing at the same rate, making it difficult for the paying parent, leaving families squeezed and in conflict.
 We are finding lots of people asking for help to negotiate this tricky space.
-If you are in this situation please book a one-off coaching session rather than fall out.
+If you're in this situation please book a free 15-minute consultation rather than fall out.

 Being pragmatic, and willing to compromise, will go a long way in helping you cope with the upcoming changes to the financial landscape and its impact on your financial arrangements.
 We know this is easier said than done which is why we recommend a facilitated conversation.

-If you’re able to be amicable, you will reach an agreement more quickly and spend less in the process
+Tip 1: If you’re able to be amicable, you will reach an agreement more quickly and spend less in the process.

-Work out what you can agree on and what you may need some extra support agreeing
+Tip 2: Work out what you can agree on and what you may need some extra support agreeing.

-If you need any help or support with understanding your options during this time, you can book a one-off coaching session with a specialist.
+If you need any help or support with understanding your options during this time, you can book a Joint Advice Consultation with a Specialist.

 Start your amicable divorce journey